ciena/turnbuckle/README.md

 A `ConstraintPolicyOffer` specifies a selector via which the subjects of of a policy are identified.
-Because this selector may map to multiple Kubernetes resources instances of a ConstraintPolicyOffer are concretely realized with the creation of a `ConstraintPolicyBinding` for each subject pair.
+Because this selector may map to multiple Kubernetes resources instances of a ConstraintPolicyOffer are concretely realized with the creation of a `ConstraintPolicyBinding` for each set of subjects.

 The lifecycle of ConstraintPolicyBinding instances are managed by the ConstraintPolicyOffer controller.